ronanlevesque/GulPress/README.md

 **GulPress** is packed with a lot of goodies.
 Below is a list of all the things it will do for you:

-- Livereload on PHP, JS files and images changes (requires [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) extension).
+- Livereload on CSS, PHP, JS files and images changes (requires [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei) extension)
 - Sass files compilation and autoprefix
 - ES6 syntax support (including modules - recommended)
 - JS sourcemaps